Easy DIY Heating Pad You Can Make at Home

 Frequently Asked Questions

-What is a homemade heating pad good for?
+What fabric is best for a homemade heating pad?

 More Sewing Projects to Try